 Gordon St Bakery

-Despite being off the beaten track, Gordon St Bakery is spot on when it comes to baking a crowd-pleasing croissant.
+In the inner west of Melbourne, Gordon St Bakery is spot on when it comes to baking a crowd-pleasing croissant.
 Perfectly sized, the croissants are slightly sweeter than others on the list.
 The air cells are also smaller, giving the croissant a firmer texture, but the winning factor is the light, crunchy exterior and lovely buttery taste.
 Owner Wilhelm Isaac grew up in Paris, and his pastries are imbued with French finesse and flavour.
 He also worked at another highly recommended bakery, Woodfrog in St Kilda, before opening Gordon St Bakery.
 See if you resist his galette des rois, a French tart with almond cream filling.

 63 Gordon Street, Footscray, gordonstbakery.com